 The Family Library Coordinator is available to support staff and physicians in creating evidence-based and easy-to-read handouts for patients and families.

-If we don’t have an item you need, let us know so we can consider it for purchase or subscription.
+If we don’t have an item you need, let us know so we can consider it for purchase.

 Purchasing decisions must meet the library's collection criteria, as outlined in the Library's Collection Development Policy.
 We will let you know once a decision regarding your suggestion has been made.

 Visit our Locations page to find a site near you.